Ukraine accuses Russia of violating its own truce over 700 times as Kyiv ratifies US minerals deal

 Xi, in turn, said that “history and reality have fully proved that the continuous development and deepening of China-Russia relations is a necessity for the friendship between the two peoples from generation to generation."
 He also called for safeguarding “international fairness and justice.”

-Putin and Xi have met over 40 times and developed strong personal ties that bolstered the countries' “strategic partnership” as both face tensions with the West.
+Putin and Xi have met over 40 times and developed strong personal ties as both countries face tensions with the West.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine